lynnlangit/aws-for-bioinformatics/3_VMs_&_Batch-LYNN/1_Use_Compute_Engine_VMs.md

-# Use Google EC2 Virtual Machines for Analysis
+# Use EC2 Virtual Machines for Analysis

 ### Why do this
  - Your analysis job is too big or complex to run on your laptop